mintlayer/core/libs/chainscript/README.md

 * `src/script.rs`
 * `src/util.rs`

-For more detailed docs, see the [module-leve comments](src/lib.rs) in the top-level module or alternatively run `cargo doc --open`.
+For more detailed docs, see the [module-level comments](src/lib.rs) in the top-level module or alternatively run `cargo doc --open`.